jonelo/jacksum-for-macos/README.md

 <img alt="Open the Jacksum Finder Integration app" src="docs/images/JacksumFinderIntegrationOpen.png">

-Alternatively, you can bypass the installer and run the script directly that is bundled with the installer.
+Alternatively, you can open a Terminal to bypass the graphical installation program and run the script directly that is bundled with the installer app.
 Example for Jacksum 3.7.0:

 ```
-$ cd /Volumes/Jacksum\ for\ macOS
+% cd /Volumes/Jacksum\ for\ macOS
-$ ./Jacksum\ 3.7.0\ for\ macOS.app/Contents/Resources/script
+% ./Jacksum\ 3.7.0\ for\ macOS.app/Contents/Resources/script
 ```

 ## How to use it